Presentation of the Blessed Virgin Mary

 Mary, in keeping with Jewish custom, was likely consecrated to God as a child

 The Church does not claim that today’s feast is rooted in Sacred Scripture.
-There is no direct biblical support for Mary’s Presentation except in the apocryphal gospel of Saint James, a problematic text replete with follies.
+There is no direct biblical support for Mary’s Presentation except in the apocryphal “Gospel” of Saint James, a problematic text replete with follies.
 The lack of textual support is, nevertheless, no reason to doubt the ancient tradition, especially preserved in Eastern Orthodoxy, that Joachim and Anne consecrated their daughter, Mary, to God at the age of three in the Jerusalem Temple.
 The prophet Samuel was similarly presented by his mother, Hannah.
-Both Anne and Hannah were supposed barren and were thus all the more grateful for the fruit of long-forlorn pregnancies.
+Both Hannah and her namesake, Anne, were long barren and were thus all the more grateful to see the fruit of their unexpected pregnancies.

-It is a good and holy thing for Christian parents to proactively dedicate their children to God, to invite their offspring to consider a life consecrated to His service, and for parents to pray and fast that their sons and daughters become priests or religious.
-While some may consider it an imposition for parents to explicitly so encourage their children, all parents are energetic in promoting in their children some type of conformity with their own religious or quasi-religious beliefs.
-These “beliefs” may be related to the environment, politics, leisure, arts, sports, etc. Parents always indoctrinate their children.
+It is a good and holy thing for Christian parents to proactively dedicate their children to God, or even to invite them to consider a life consecrated to God as priests or religious.
+While some may consider it an imposition for parents to so explicitly encourage their children to take steps down that holy path, all parents, in fact, are energetic in promoting some level of conformity with their own religious or quasi-religious beliefs.
+These “beliefs” may be related to the environment, politics, leisure, art, sports, or a thousand other causes or hobbies.
+Parents always indoctrinate their children.
 It is intrinsic to their role.
-The only question is what the content of that doctrine will be.
-Ideally, Christian parents understand their child as a gift, not as a piece of property or as an object they have a right to possess, and are thus willing to return that gift to its source—to God Himself.
+The only question is what the content of that indoctrination will be.
+Ideally, Christian parents hand on to their children their most deeply held beliefs—including their faith in Jesus Christ.

 Saints Anne and Joachim, in gratitude for the gift of life, you presented Mary in the Temple.
-Help all young parents to see in you a model of dependence on God’s providence.
-You helped prepare Mary for greatness.
-May similar consecrations today prepare the Church’s saints for tomorrow.
+Help all young parents to see in you a model of dependence on God’s providence and may similar consecrations in today’s world prepare saints for the Church of tomorrow.